MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 - Code coverage reports can find testing gaps
 - Pull request templates for defaulting the pull request description to the agreed upon structure

+We also shouldn't be making or changing major design decisions in a code review.
+Major architectural design changes late in the process is going to incur a lot of waste.
+We'd ideally catch these earlier in the process in an architectural review step or similar.
+This is another reason why pairing is a good option — we can catch design issues earlier and provide that feedback instantaneously.

+If you find that changes with poor design are ending up in code review, it could be an opportunity to run a [blameless post-mortem](https://www.atlassian.com/incident-management/postmortem/blameless) to understand where your process is going wrong.

 ## Summary